How Much Should An SSL Certificate Cost?

 If you're a developer, or you want to disappear down the SSL Certificate proverbial rabbit hole, then this isn't for you because we are keeping it simple and easy to apply.

 You may also find this article useful:

-Disclaimer: Please remember we are offering standard and basic advice without looking at your particular circumstances.
-You may have particular needs, may need particular cover which may need you to pay more, or get something different.
+Disclaimer: Please remember we are offering standard and basic advice without looking at your individual circumstances.
+You may have particular needs, may need additional cover for which may cost more, or to get something different altogether.